duganchen/git-commit-browser-for-kitty/README.md

-# git-commit-browser-for-kitty
+# Git commit browser for Kitty

-Git commit browser for Kitty
+This is to be a Git commit browser for [kitty](https://sw.kovidgoyal.net/kitty/).